jpreardon/good-morning-display/WORKLOG.md

 - [Dakboard](https://dakboard.com/site) seems to be a popular dashboard thing
 - [IR Touchscreen](https://smartbuilds.io/smart-mirror-touchscreen-raspberry-pi/)!

+### 2023-01-21

+- Did some housekeeping in the docs directory to separate versions.
+- Looked into why the v2 version doesn't work on an old iPad.
+Suspected it was lack of support for promises, but that doesn't look to be the problem.
+I'm going to put that issue to the side for now, I can figure it out later.
+Will concentrate on the design.

 ### 2024-01-20

 Getting started on V3...

 - Spent some quality time looking for some inspiration for the UI.
 Found some great stuff.
-There's a PDF in the docs directory with a bunch of images.
-Also added a bunch of links above.
+There's a PDF in the docs directory with a lot of images.
+Also added several links above that might be useful later in the project.
 - Learned a new term: "Family Command Center" There are some pretty impressive ones.
+- Found out that the current 2x version doesn't run on an old iPad.

 ### 2024-01-14